openrr/openrr-tutorial/docs/04-en-teleop-config.md

 ## `gamepad`

 string or BuiltinGamepad ("gilrs" or "keyboard").
-Default is "gilrs."
+Default is "gilrs".

 ## `gil_gamepad_config`